- Eurasian patents

 - conclusion of a contract of insurance of the liability of the right owner for the damage that may be caused to third parties in connection with the suspension of release of goods, including the payment of an insurance premium for the owner;

-- representation of the interests of the owner before customs authorities and importers, receipt of notifications on suspension of release of goods, preparation and submission of responses in reply;
+- representation of the interests of the owner before customs authorities and importers, receipt of notifications on suspension of release of goods, preparation and submission of responses in reply (only persons of the Republic of Belarus may act as representatives of the right holder);

 - protection of the rights of the owner, representation of his interests in the administrative and civil process.